Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: The sample

-Figure~\ref{fig:matzeu23} shows the bolometric luminosity ($L_{bol}$) redshift plane of the SUBWAYS sample in the context of literature samples of detected X-ray outflows: the one compiled by \cite{Yamada_2024} (Y24), which includes 132 AGN at z=0-4, and encompasses 93 UFO hosts known so far (including the SUBWAYS sample) and the one from \cite{Tombesi_2010} (T10, included in Y24 as well), which represents the low-redshift ($z\leq 0.1$) comparison sample used in Paper III and, for consistency, also adopted in this work.
-The red and purple contours instead show the location on the $L_{bol}-z$ plane of the samples of \citet{Laor_Behar_2008} and \citet{Panessa_Giroletti_2013}, which we choose as a comparison for the study of the X-ray-radio luminosity correlation.
+Figure~\ref{fig:matzeu23} shows the bolometric luminosity ($L_{bol}$) redshift plane of the SUBWAYS sample in the context of literature samples of detected X-ray outflows: the one compiled by \citet[Y24]{Yamada_2024}, which includes 132 AGNs at z=0-4, and encompasses 93 UFO hosts known so far (including the SUBWAYS sample) and the one from \citet[T10, included in Y24 as well]{Tombesi_2010}, which represents the low-redshift ($z\leq 0.1$) comparison sample used in Paper III and, for consistency, also adopted in this work.
+The red and purple contours instead show the location in the $L_{bol}-z$ plane of the samples of \citet{Laor_Behar_2008} and \citet{Panessa_Giroletti_2013}, which we chose as a comparison for the study of the correlation of X-ray and radio luminosity.